 *Note: The domain privacy protection will hide your address and phone number from being displayed to the public.

 After you have picked your domain name and hosted it, you will want to install a blogging platform.
-I recommend Wordpress.
-Here is how to install wordpress onto your site:
+I recommend Wordpress or Squarespace.
+Here is how to install Wordpress onto your site:

 First, login to Bluehost.